Skip to main content

 Total rehab: $42,900

-That 10% contingency isn't optional.
+That 10% contingency (a commonly recommended buffer among experienced flippers) is worth including.
 Something will go wrong.
 A pipe will burst.
 You'll find termite damage behind a wall.
 Plan for it.

 Step 2: Apply the 70% Rule

-The 70% rule is your first gut check.
+The 70% rule is a widely used investor rule of thumb, a standard formula among house flippers.
 Multiply the ARV by 0.70, then subtract your rehab costs.
-The result is the maximum you should pay for the property.
+The result is a rough ceiling for what the property is worth to you.

 $245,000 x 0.70 = $171,500 $171,500 – $42,900 = $128,600 maximum purchase price